UsabilityEngineering/Happy-Hour-Finder/README.md

 **Executive Summary**

-* Created a survey and set of questions to gather data about our users
+* Created a survey and set of questions to gather data about our users.
-* Created scenarios and personas
+* Created user scenarios and personas.
-*
+* Analyzed the data and learned more about our end users.
+* Learned needs of the users.
+Along with additional requirements.